Ultra-fast Hong-Ou-Mandel interferometry via temporal filtering: Experiment

-The signal photons in modes~3 and~4 are coupled to the polarisation maintaining fibres~(PMFs), and mixed by a PMF-based half beamsplitter.
-All the photons are detected by superconducting nanowire single-photon detectors~(SSPDs) \cite{Miki:17}, whose timing jitters are measured to be $\tau_1=148$\,ps~($\mathrm{D}_1$), $\tau_2=93$\,ps~($\mathrm{D}_2$), $\tau_3=141$\,ps~($\mathrm{D}_3$) and $\tau_4=162$\,ps\,($\mathrm{D}_4$) FWHM, respectively.
-The electric signals from SSPDs go to a time-to-digital converter~(TDC).
+The signal photons in modes~3 and~4 are coupled to the polarization maintaining fibers~(PMFs), and mixed by a PMF-based half beamsplitter.
+All the photons are detected by superconducting nanowire single-photon detectors~(SSPDs) \cite{Miki:17}, whose timing jitters are measured to be $\tau_1=93$\,ps~($\mathrm{D}_1$), $\tau_2=148$\,ps~($\mathrm{D}_2$), $\tau_3=141$\,ps~($\mathrm{D}_3$) and $\tau_4=162$\,ps\,($\mathrm{D}_4$) FWHM, respectively.
+The electric signals from SSPDs go to a time-to-digital converter~(HydraHarp\,400, PicoQuant) whose minimum time-bin width is 1\,ps.
 The electric signal from $\mathrm{D}_1$ is used as a start signal, and the other three electric signals are used as stop signals.
 We employ a coincidence window with a width of $\tau_{Wj}$ for each stop signal.
 Thus, the widths of the temporal filters become $\tau_1$ for the photon in mode~1, and the larger of $\tau_j$ and $\tau_{Wj}$ for the photon in mode $j=2,3,4$.

-Before performing the HOM experiment, we characterise our SPDC sources.
+Before performing the HOM experiment, we characterize our SPDC sources.
 We set the average pump power coupled to PPLN/W-1 and PPLN/W-2 to be 0.32\,mW and 0.13\,mW, respectively.
-At this pump power, the detection rates of the photon pair are $1.51\times10^5$\,cps for PPLN/W-1 and $1.35\times10^5$\,cps for PPLN/W-2, respectively.
-The typical Klyshko efficiency~\cite{klyshko1980use} is around 15\,$\%$ for the idler photon and 7\,$\%$ for the signal photons.
+At this pump condition, the detection rates of the photon pair are $1.51\times10^5$\,cps for PPLN/W-1 and $1.35\times10^5$\,cps for PPLN/W-2, respectively.
+The typical Klyshko efficiency~\cite{klyshko1980use} is around 15\,$\%$ for the idler photon and 7\,$\%$ for the signal photon.
 The discrepancy of the efficiencies mainly comes from the difference in the VHG bandwidths.
 To evaluate the single-photon nature of the HSPs, we measured the intensity correlation function $g^{(2)}(0)$ of the HSPs. $g^{(2)}(0)$ of the signal photon heralded by $\mathrm{D}_i$ for $i=$1, 2 is given by

 where $N(\mathrm{D}_i)$ is the number of the heralding signals, and $N(\mathrm{D}_i\cap \mathrm{D}_j)$ is the coincidence count between $\mathrm{D}_i$ and $\mathrm{D}_j$.
 From the experimental data, $g^{(2)}_{1}$ and $g^{(2)}_{2}$ are calculated to be $2.98(9)\times10^{-2}$ and $2.71(9)\times10^{-2}$, respectively, which indicates that the amount of the higher-order photons is very small.